sysprog21/rv32emu/CONTRIBUTING.md

 * Indent `case` statements within `switch` blocks.
 * Add spaces around redirection operators (e.g., `>`, `>>`).
 * Place binary operators (e.g., `&&`, `|`) on the next line when breaking lines.

+## Coding Style for Python

+Python scripts must be clean, consistent, and adhere to modern Python best practices.
+The following formatting rules are enforced project-wide using `black`:

+* Use 4 spaces for indentation (never tabs).
+* Limit lines to 80 characters maximum.
+* Use double quotes for strings (unless single quotes avoid escaping).
+* Use trailing commas in multi-line constructs.
+* Format imports according to PEP 8 guidelines.
+* Use Unix-style line endings (LF).
+* Remove trailing whitespace at the end of lines.
+* Ensure files end with a newline.

 ## Coding Style for Modern C